Oldranda1414/PPS-23-CGE/docs/4_architectural_design/index.md

 The game being defined is them created using the Engine and run, allowing the user to play the card game.

+The DSL uses a builder pattern to interact with engine (explain better pls).

+TODO small uml of dsl structure

 ## Engine

+The Controller and View communicate using a publish-subscribe pattern.
+The View publishes events, which correspond to user interactions.
+The Controller will then subscribe to the events and react by updating the Model and the View accordingly.

+TODO small uml of the engine

 ### Model